-Following is a summary of safety information related to the TIF procedure.
+Following is a summary of safety information related to the TIF procedure to help you better understand any potential risks that might arise.

 Risks of the TIF Procedure